Shobon03/spot-on-tube/README.md

   7.2.
 Input a name, then click on "Create OAuth client ID"\
   ![](./images/youtube-steps/4.2.png)\
   7.3.
 You can:
-    - Or download your credentials and place the file on the `/credentials` folder and rename it as `youtubeCredentials.json`
+    - Or download your credentials and place the file on the `credentials` folder and rename it as `youtubeCredentials.json`
     - Or copy its contents and paste them on the already existing file.

     The file should look like this: